Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Experiments

-\textbf{Real-World Baseline.} To create a baseline using real-world data, we pre-train our models on ScanNet~\cite{dai:2017:scannet_dataset}, a large-scale indoor dataset of 2M RGB-D frames captured in 1500 rooms.
-We sample 78K frames (approximately one in every 25 frames or one per second) from the raw data in the training set, following previous works~\cite{xie:2020:pointcontrast, li:2022:closer, hou:2021:exploring_efficient}.
+\textbf{Real-World Baseline.} To create a baseline using real-world data, the models are pre-trained on ScanNet~\cite{dai:2017:scannet_dataset}, a large-scale indoor dataset captured in approximately 1500 rooms.
+78K frames are sampled (approximately one in every 25 frames) from the raw data in the training set, following setups in previous works on pre-training~\cite{xie:2020:pointcontrast, hou:2021:exploring_efficient, li:2023:applying, li:2022:closer}.

-\textbf{Scene Generation.} To evaluate the impact of different object sets, we generate data with four object sets, summarized in Tab.~\ref{tab:data}.
-For CAD models, we use ShapeNetCore~\cite{chang:2015:shapenet_dataset} and ModelNet40~\cite{wu:2015:modelnet_dataset}.
+\textbf{Scene Generation.} To evaluate the impact of different object sets, four object sets are used to generate synthetic data, summarized in Table~\ref{tab:datagen_data}.
+ShapeNet~\cite{chang:2015:shapenet_dataset} and ModelNet40~\cite{wu:2015:modelnet_dataset} are used as CAD model sets.
 The former consists of $\sim$50K models of ordinary everyday objects (\eg, chairs and shelves), while the latter contains $\sim$10K.
-We follow their official train/val split and use only objects from training sets.
-In our default setup, we create 10K formula-driven 3D objects to align the object number with ModelNet40.
-For fractal point clouds, we follow the configuration of Yamada~\etal~\cite{yamada:2022:fractal_point}.
-We generate 78K scenes with each object set in our default setup, following the real-world baseline.
-We name the generated datasets RM-ShapeNet, RM-ModelNet, RM-Fractal, and RM-Harmonics according to object sets.
-The abbreviation RM stands for RandomRooms~\cite{rao:2021:randomrooms}, as we adopt its generation rules.
+This work follows their official train/test split and uses only objects from training sets.
+In the default setup, 10K formula-driven objects are used to generate scenes, so the object number is aligned with ModelNet40.
+The configuration in~\cite{yamada:2022:fractal_point} is used to create fractal point clouds.
+For spherical harmonics, the coefficients $m_i$ and $p_i$ in Equation~\ref{eq:harmonics} are constrained in the range of $[-5,~5]$ and $[0,~4]$, respectively.

+By default, 78K scenes are generated with each object set, following the real-world baseline.
+The generated datasets are named RM-ShapeNet, RM-ModelNet, RM-Fractal, and RM-Harmonics according to object sets.
+The abbreviation RM stands for \emph{RandomRooms}~\cite{rao:2021:randomrooms}, as the generation rules are adopted from this work.